The 5 Best Spring Vacation Spots in California

 While there are numerous resorts in the region, the Avalon’s elegant details make it seem like the only option when it comes to Palm Springs hotels (and may even entice you to stay longer than planned).
 Indeed, it’s hard not to feel like a celebrity upon checking in to the Avalon merely two blocks from downtown Palm Springs.
 The luxury can be felt throughout every inch of the property, yet the laid-back vibe and homey functionality set your mind at ease.

 And then there’s the food.
-This James Beard Award–winning restaurant receives the majority of its ingredients from farms residing within an hour of Palm Springs, and the resulting dishes are nothing short of edible works of art.
-Each ingredient is thoughtfully prepared and plated with intention to craft a beautiful, delicious dish that provides a taste of the region.
+This James Beard Award-winning restaurant receives the majority of its ingredients from farms residing within an hour of Palm Springs, and the resulting dishes are nothing short of edible works of art.
+Each ingredient is thoughtfully prepared and plated with the intention to craft a beautiful, delicious dish that provides a taste of the region.

 The sense of paradise envelops you as soon as you wake up to the smell of jasmine wafting into your room and see the sun shining on the blue mountains outside your window.
 After taking a moment to appreciate all of the seemingly small things in life, it’s time to roll out of bed and kick off your second day of vacation—which is all but guaranteed to be fantastic—with brunch at The Pink Cabana.